hyperledger-labs/blockchain-analyzer/docs/Multichannel_setup_example.md

-# Example Setup With Basic Network
+# Example Setup With Multichannel Network

-This is an example to setup the project with basic network on a new Ubuntu 18.04 virtual machine from scratch.
+This is an example to setup the project with multichannel network on a new Ubuntu 18.04 virtual machine from scratch.

 ## Prerequisites